Juul/mediawiki-gittip-widget/README.md

 <gittip>username</gittip>
 ```

-Replacing username with the username who's gittip balance you want to show.
+Replace username with the name of the gittip account you want so show.

 # ToDo #